-The information included in the statement refers to the financial year April 2020 to March 2021.
+The information included in the statement refers to the financial year April 2021 to March

 Thakeham Group makes this statement on behalf of all Thakeham entities and joint

 Employees are all employed by one legal entity but they work on projects across all

 Thakeham has a head office in Billingshurst, West Sussex where the majority of the

-At any one time a number of construction sites across the South of England will be run and controlled by
+At any one time construction sites across the South of England will be run and controlled by

 the UK.
 Thakeham builds homes to be sold privately or on behalf of a housing association,